agufaui/agufaui/CONTRIBUTING.md

 There are some notes for adding new components or functions

 - Before you start working, it's better to open an issue to discuss first.
-- Component implementation should be placed under `packages/core/components` as a folder and exposing in `index.ts`.
+- Component implementation should be placed under `packages/vue/components` as a folder and exposing in `index.ts`.
 - Function implementation should be placed under `packages/use/functions` as a folder and exposing in `index.ts`.
 Functions should be only components related.
-- In `core` package, try not to introduce 3rd-party dependencies as this package is aimed to be as lightweight as possible.
+- In `vue` package, try not to introduce 3rd-party dependencies as this package is aimed to be as lightweight as possible.
 - If you'd like to introduce 3rd-party dependencies, please contribute to @agufaui/integrations or create a new add-on.
 - When writing documentation for your component or function, the `<!--FOOTER_STARTS-->` and `<!--FOOTER_ENDS-->` will be automatically updated at build time, so don't feel the need to update them.